-Keep in mind that fruit juices and sports drinks can be very high in sugar, so it’s important to not drink too much of these beverages at once.
-Plus, avoid giving them to infants and young children without professional guidance, as they may worsen diarrhea (
+Remember that fruit juices and sports drinks can be very high in sugar, so it’s important to avoid drinking too much of these beverages at once.
+Also, avoid giving them to infants and young children without professional guidance since they may worsen diarrhea.

 While studies on the benefits of peppermint tea for stomach flu specifically are lacking, there is little to lose by trying it.
-At the very least, peppermint tea is a potential source of much-needed fluids when you’re sick.
+At the very least, peppermint tea is a potential source of much-needed fluids when you have the stomach flu.

-However, it may be best to avoid concentrated sources, as ginger may cause diarrhea when taken in high doses (
+Concentrated amounts of ginger can be found in syrups, capsules, and tinctures.
+However, it may be best to avoid concentrated sources because ginger may cause diarrhea in high doses.

-Instead, try freshly grating ginger root into a soup or brewing it in tea to potentially relieve nausea during the stomach flu.
+Instead, try grating fresh ginger root into a soup or brewing it as a tea to relieve nausea if you have the stomach flu.

-Broth-based soups have a very high water content, which can help with hydration during a bout of stomach flu.
+Broth-based soups have a very high water content, which can help with hydration during the stomach flu.

 They’re also an excellent source of sodium, an electrolyte that can quickly become depleted with frequent vomiting and diarrhea.

-For example, 1 cup (240 ml) of a standard chicken-noodle soup is about 90% percent water and provides roughly 50% of the Daily Value (DV ) for sodium (25).
+For example, 1 cup (240 mL) of a typical chicken noodle soup is about 90% water and

-Keep in mind that the BRAT diet alone will not provide your body with all the nutrients it needs.
+Remember that the BRAT diet alone will not give your body all the nutrients it needs.

-Nonetheless, bananas, rice, applesauce, and toast are safe options to start with when queasy from the stomach flu.
+Nonetheless, bananas, rice, applesauce, and toast are safe options when queasy from the stomach flu.

-Since they’re free of spices, low in fat, and low in fiber, they’re gentle on your tummy.
+Dry foods like cereal, plain crackers, and pretzels are also options.
+Since they’re free of spices, low in fat, and low in fiber, they’re gentle on your stomach.

-Bland foods like plain potatoes are great options when you have the stomach flu.
+Bland foods like plain, boiled potatoes are great options when you have the stomach flu.

 Plain potatoes are soft, low in fat, and made up of easily digestible starches.
-They’re also loaded with potassium, which is one of the primary electrolytes lost during vomiting and diarrhea (
+They’re also loaded with potassium, one of the primary electrolytes lost from vomiting and diarrhea.

-Avoid adding high-fat toppings, such as butter, cheese, and sour cream, as they can worsen diarrhea.
-Instead, consider seasoning your potatoes with a dash of salt, as sodium can become depleted during the stomach flu.
+Avoid adding high fat toppings, such as butter, cheese, and sour cream.
+These can worsen diarrhea.
+Instead, consider seasoning your potatoes with a dash of salt because sodium can become depleted during the stomach flu.

-Eggs are a nutritious choice when you’re ill with the stomach flu.
+Eggs are a nutritious choice when you have the stomach flu.

 When prepared with minimal added fat, dairy, and spices, eggs are easy on your stomach.

-Avoid frying eggs in oil, butter, or lard, as high amounts of fat may worsen your diarrhea (36).
+Avoid frying eggs in oil, butter, or lard, as high fat

-Lean poultry and meats may be better tolerated than high-fat options when you have the stomach flu.
+Your body may better tolerate lean poultry and meats than high fat options when you have the stomach flu.
 Lean choices include:

 - extra-lean ground chicken, turkey, and beef